0llievr/Neomon/README.md

 ## Phase III: Usability Evaluation

-* Formative approach
+* Formative approach - We used this approach because it best suited our circumstances.
+This approach and particular situation would mean getting our participant and professor to use our app and point out any major flaws.
+The goal is to find some of the more prominent usability issues with out app so that we can fix them.

-* Think aloud protocol
+* Think aloud protocol - Our protocol required our participant to describe

 [__Full phase 3 report__](phase3/)